Soof4/PlaytimeRewards/README.md

 |pr.playtime  |playtime, pt |
 |pr.updateplaytime |updateplaytime||

+Note: If you're updating from v1.1.x to latest version use the command ``/updateplaytime`` once, so the database is updated.

 ## Configuration
 When plugin runs for the first time it'll create a file named "PlaytimeRewardsConfig.json".
 |Keys                |Descriptions |